Ultrasonic Study of Water Adsorbed in Nanoporous Glasses: Discussion

 Irrespective of the values for the $K_0$ and $K_{\rm s}$, the fluid bulk modulus is linearly dependent on the pressure of the fluid in the pores (represented here by the Laplace pressure for simplicity)~\cite{Gor2010,Gor2014}, which is consistent with the Tait-Murnaghan equation~\cite{Murnaghan1944,Birch1952}:

 where $\alpha = {\rm d}K_{\rm f}/{\rm d}P_{\rm L}$.
 Previous molecular simulation studies suggested that $\alpha$ for argon or nitrogen in silica pores is similar to that for bulk liquid argon~\cite{Gor2015compr, Gor2016Tait, Dobrzanski2018}, or liquid nitrogen \cite{Maximov2018}, respectively.
-However, Figure~\ref{fig:K_f_vs_RH} indicates confined water exhibits a different $\alpha$ than the exhibited by bulk water ($\alpha = 5.76$).
+However, Figure~\ref{fig:K_f_vs_RH} indicates confined water exhibits a different $\alpha$ than that exhibited by bulk water ($\alpha = 5.76$).
 In particular, $\alpha \sim 25.6$ for sample V and $\alpha \sim 27.8$ for sample C. These deviations are too high to be explained by uncertainties in the modulus $K_{\rm s}$ used for calculation of $K_{\rm f}$ from the experimental data.

-Molecular simulation parametric study of confined argon showed that when the solid-fluid interactions are stronger, the parameter $\alpha$ increases~\cite{Gor2016Tait}.
+Molecular simulation parametric studies of confined argon showed that when the solid-fluid interactions are stronger, the parameter $\alpha$ increases~\cite{Gor2016Tait}.
 It could be that confinement affects the parameter $\alpha$ for water differently than for simple fluids, such as nitrogen or argon.
-More insight into $\alpha$ of confined water can be obtained from experiments on various samples and molecular simulation studies of water in the pores.
+More insight into $\alpha$ of confined water can be obtained from experiments and simulations of water in nanopores of various compositions.